About our allergy services

 We do not have an on-staff allergist, so you will need to consult with an outside allergist for testing and treatment recommendations.
-(Please let us know if you need a referral.)
+We recommend connecting with one of these nearby providers for care:

 Getting allergy shots at Cornell Health